parrisvarney/unavailable.it/readme.md

 ### TODO
 1. Get a damn cert (like tomorrow)
-1. Refactor Angular code, make less compatible with ES5. <-- Suck it old people
+1. ~~Refactor Angular code, make less compatible with ES5. <-- Suck it old people~~
+1. Include a common.js library
+1. Unit tests
 1. Write better information stuff, like the default lander, and some instructions